ON THE WARPATH AGAINST CONFLICTS – James 4:1-10 (Continued)

 “The height of this door is somewhat less than the average height of the human person; if therefore you are up to average, or above, in height, be especially careful how you approach and pass through, lest an accident occur.”
 Someone had placed beneath the warning a welcome summary: “BEND OR BUMP!”

-I am six-foot, and four inches tall, and for over three years I lived in a house that had two door frames that were lower than my height.
+I am six-foot, four-inches tall, and for over three years I lived in a house that had two door-frames which were lower than my height.
 One of them was the back door, and the other was the bathroom door.
-I lost track of how many times I bumped my head against one or both of those door frames.
+I lost track of how many times I bumped my head against one or both of those door-frames.
 Sometimes I didn’t duck far enough and I would scrape the top of my head.
 I was tempted to wear a helmet!
-Finally, I learned how far I needed to tilt my head in order to avoid meeting resistance.
+Finally I learned how far I needed to tilt my head in order to avoid meeting resistance.
 Then a wonderful thing happened!
 I didn’t have to think about it any longer.
 Ducking under doorways, whether I needed to or not, had become a habit, by the grace of God!
 However, after we moved to another house, and other circumstances changed, I found out the hard way that I had to learn the lesson all over again!

 We are never humble enough, are we?
 Humility is something we are to ask for from God.
 But we are never to thank Him that we have attained it!